 About

 The Florida Tree Farm Program was established in 1946 to demonstrate that Florida forest landowners were practicing sustainable forestry.
-The program grew in the 1980s and there were approximately 3,000 Tree Farms in Florida in the early 1990s.
-The program lost momentum in the 1990s due to economic and volunteer constraints; however, in the mid-2000s the program gained momentum again with the help of the Florida Forest Service, a few forest industry leaders, and other dedicated volunteers.
+The program grew in the 1980s and there were approximately 3,000 certified Tree Farms in Florida in the early 1990s.
+The program lost momentum in the 1990s due to economic and volunteer constraints.
+However, the program gained momentum again in the mid-2000s with the help of the Florida Forest Service, a few forest industry leaders, and other dedicated volunteers.

 Learn more about the activities and accomplishments of the Florida Tree Farm Program on our page with the Florida Forestry Association